sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ### receiver

-*Object* *nullable*.
+*Object* *optional*.
 Information about the party that is receiving the message.
 This can be useful if the WS requires authentication.
 Receiver contains the same fields as [sender](#sender).